aduerig/shumi-chess/README.md

     All issues classified as either: a. bug, or b. failure (to chess requirements), or c. sloth (slowdown) or d. feature to add. ~~Crossed out~~ items are done, but under testing.
   * Bug: Serious after one game, (human .vs. shumi, how do you start the next game) (reuse the "pop!" button).
   * Bug:  Forces promotions for the human to be to a queen.
 Problem with the interface I suppose.
   * Bug: Weird interface bug prevents AI from underpromotion to queen.
-"7b/7b/8/8/1pk5/1n6/2p5/K7 w - - 0 1".
-The AI and engine come up with (after white moves Ka2) c1=N. c1=Q leads to a stalemate and is not considered by the engine.
-At every depth, the AI and engine correctly choses c1=N which is checkmate.This is correct, but the interface when it makes the c1=N move, translates it to c1=Q which is stalemate and the game is over and a draw.
+"7b/7b/8/8/1pk5/1n6/2p5/K7 w - - 0 1". (after white moves Ka2).
+The AI and engine come up with c1=N. c1=Q leads to a stalemate and is not considered by the engine. c1=N is the correct move and is checkmate.
+At every depth, the AI and engine correctly choses c1=N. But the interface somehow makes the c1=N move, translates it to c1=Q which is stalemate and the game is over and a draw.
+  * Bug: cant seem to get evaluator to want to trade when it should.
+  * Feature: Ability to set one minimaxai to a different setup than the other.
+Very useful feature.
+Excellent for testing.
   ~~* Feature: No ability to truely randomize response without ruining capability.
 This is much harder than it sounds.
 RANDOMIZING_MOVES does not work at all to do that, it just does a small delta.~~
   * Bug: "Some time repetition" (when playing in the game) crashes the system.
 Over leveling, runs off to the 256 level trap.
 Only seen in autoplay.
 Not always seen., not frequent.
   * Feature: Cant play black from bottom of board.